The Steps Taken in our Mediation Process

-Setting up the process – I speak with each party over the phone, either together or separately according to their preference.
-I answer any questions they have about the process and my expertise as applied to their case.
-The parties each decide they would like to try mediation, and they are choosing me as their mediator.
-I send both parties, via email, our mediation retainer agreement which describes the scope of matters to be resolved.
-It also explains confidentiality, my hourly fees and other minor details.
-Both parties sign and return it.
+Setting up the process – I speak with you over the phone, either together or separately according to your preference.
+I answer any questions you have about the process.
+You both decide you would like to try mediation, and you are choosing me as their mediator.

-Gathering Information – In the meantime, the parties may need to organize data for some aspects of their case.
-This might involve disclosing documentation and other background data to one another (if they have not already done so) as to current values of their assets (value of cars, homes, and retirement accounts), credit card balances, mortgage amounts, and so forth.
+Gathering Information – You may need to organize data for some aspects of your case.
+This might involve disclosing documentation and other background data to one another (if they have not already done so) as to current values of your assets (value of cars, homes, and retirement accounts), credit card balances, mortgage amounts, and so forth.

-Creating Documents – At some point, the parties decide to file the legal paperwork for a divorce.
-They may have already filed it, they may decide to file the papers themselves or they may ask me to help them.
-Again, my services are a la carte.
+Creating Documents – At some point, you will decide to file the legal paperwork for a divorce.
+My services are a la carte.
 If we file the papers, when they are returned by the Court, I serve both parties and that commences the “interlocutory” six-month waiting period before a divorce can become final.

 Read What Clients Have Said